loss-fn/adsorb/README.md

 #### Two

-Instead of being able to select _any_ square on the board the player is forced to build a chain by selecting a _next_ square to occupy.
+Instead of being able to select _any_ square on the board the player is forced to build a chain by selecting an adjacent, _next_, square to occupy.
+This would create a different type of play where the initial position matters more.
+Essentially all moves would be to grow 1 group of squares.

+#### Variants

+In what is outlined above there's no way to remove an opponent's square but in order for the game not to become too simplistic we may have to introduce a way to _kill_ the other player's squares.
+Say that a group ratio of `4:1` is required to _copy over_ a group.
+That would at least avoid spread out squares played only to block the other player.